Unsolvability and Beyond in Many-To-Many Non-Bipartite Stable Matching: Structural Results

 Thus, overall, we showed that case 1 does not have the required effect and cases 2-4 cannot occur.
 Therefore, we disproved (\ref{eq:assumption}) and hence

 and a symmetric argument starting with $\sum_{a_d\in A:d\neq i}w(\{a_i,a_d\})<\sum_{a_d\in A:d\neq i}w'(\{a_i,a_d\})$ proves equality, establishing the statement as required. \end{proof}

-This result is similar to the so-called ``Rural Hospitals Theorem'' in the bipartite {\sc Hospitals/Residents} problem \cite{alroth86}, and a weaker analogue for stable matchings in the {\sc sf} problem was established \textcite{Irving2007}.
+This result is similar to the so-called ``Rural Hospitals Theorem'' in the bipartite {\sc Hospitals/Residents} problem \cite{alroth86}, and a weaker analogue for stable matchings in the {\sc sf} problem was established Irving and Scott \cite{Irving2007}.